opencast-ilias/OpenCast/src/Model/Agent/README.md

 _Note that the agent-id becomes the metadata field 'location' after an event is recorded._

-Most common Capture Agent: https://github.com/opencast/pyCA
+Most common Capture Agent software: https://github.com/opencast/pyCA